 The twelve-month, full time program is the perfect opportunity for students to launch their careers, offering invaluable hands-on work experience, building on their university learning and gaining a competitive advantage for all career paths.
-In 2019, GSK offered 52 places in the program across their three businesses in Australia and New Zealand.
+They are still finalising our roles for their 2022 IBL intake but last year they offered around 50 roles across our three businesses in Australia and New Zealand.

-For both programs, the complete recruitment process takes around two months.
-It involves an online application, completing 1-3 online tests, a video interview and attending an assessment centre.
+The complete recruitment process takes around two months.
+It involves an online application form, a number of online assessments, a video interview and a live motivational interview.
 You’ll maximise your chances of receiving an offer by demonstrating “ambition, commercial awareness and a self-motivated, proactive approach”.
 Throughout the recruitment process, keep in mind that GSK is looking for “clear, effective communicators who can quickly build a rapport with a wide range of people” and “adapt to change and keep focused when the pressure is on”.
 You’ll need “the drive and confidence to trust your own judgment” while being “a real team player who actively collaborates with others”.
 You’ll also need “an analytical mind, a talent for multi-tasking and the ability to influence others”.

-GSK doesn’t publicly disclose the remuneration it offers, however, graduates report the salary for those doing the Future Leaders Program as somewhere between average to generous.
+GSK doesn’t publicly disclose the remuneration it offers, however, students report the salary for those doing the Industry Based Learning as middle of the road.
 There are also a range of employee benefits for GSK employees including discounts on the company’s products, free on-site yoga, Pilates and exercise classes, and great cross functional bonding activities.

 GSK believes that the world is always changing so they must take every opportunity to learn and develop.
 When GSK employees grow as individuals, GSK grow as a business.